CloudCannon/base-jekyll-template/_posts/unlock-new-lessons.md

 ---
 date:
-title:
+title: How Do I Get More Lessons?
 categories:
 description:
 type: Document
 ---
-### How do I get more lessons?

 The quick answer is: Do your reviews!

-New content is unlocked by getting radicals and kanji to Guru status.
-WaniKani has a progression of radicals -> kanji -> vocabulary, so when you Guru radicals it will open up new kanji for you to learn, and kanji will introduce vocab.
+New content is unlocked by getting radicals and kanji to "Guru" status.
+What does that even mean?
+It's all part of the [SRS tier system](#) that we use.

-Not sure what 'Guru' means or how to get there?
-It's all part of the [SRS tiers](link to SRS entry will go here).
+Once certain items and combinations of items reach Guru status, new items will unlock and appear in your lessons.
+For example, radicals are used to build mnemonics that teach you the kanji.
+When the right combination of radicals reach guru, WaniKani will unlock the kanji at or below your current level that use those radicals.
+Same goes for vocabulary.
+They will only unlock once the foundational kanji have reached guru.
+If you wanted to unlock the word 人工, for example, you'd need to guru the kanji 人 and 工.

+So, do your reviews and do them on time.
+If you do, you'll be [leveling up](#) and unlocking all kinds of [radicals](#), [kanji](#), and [vocabulary](#).
+[Complete your lessons](#) and they'll be moved to your [review pile](#), where they can work their way towards the guru level (and beyond!).